myrondizon/vault-outsourcing-qatest/2-API-Testing-with-Automation/README.md

 1. Chose PyTest because I had experience with it
 2. Would normally do this in Postman as I also had experience with it
 3. Made a folder containing all the py files; one file for the variables for reusability, and one file for the tests.
-4. Utilized SWAPI to demonstrate the GET for a user.
+4. Utilized SWAPI to simulate the GET for a user.
+While the SWAPI/people response doesn't include the user_id; checking the name and height should be the same mechanism as querying name and email as per test exam spec.
+5. Other desired assertions have been commented in.

 # Assumptions
 1. Reviewer has Windows machine